SlenderFox/GameEngine/README.md

 Project originally started with me following https://learnopengl.com/

-Can be compiled on Windows with Visual Studio (msvc) Can be compiled on Linux with makefile (gcc)
+Can be compiled on Windows with Visual Studio (msvc).
+Can be compiled on Linux with makefile (gcc).

 ## Libraries used:
 - OpenGL core 3.3 via glad ([Website](https://glad.dav1d.de/))